missjody/loan_calculator/README.md

 stretch goals:

 * write a test or three
+  * test: if the calucator is ran three times in a row does it give the correct answer in all three scenarios? (it looks like it breaks sometimes)
 * change form into a seperate reusable component
   * feed questions into this component
 * add additional loan types